-From 30 March 2020 Australian businesses impacted by COVID-19 who have or expect to experience a decrease in turnover of 30% if your turnover is less than $1 billion, will be eligible for $1,500 per fortnight for each eligible employee payment.
-Under the JobKeeper Payment, impacted businesses will be able to access the subsidy to continue paying their employees.
-Employers will be able to claim the fortnightly payment of $1,500 per eligible employee for a maximum period of 6 months.
+From 30 March 2020 Australian businesses impacted by COVID-19 who have or expect to experience a decrease in turnover of 30% if your turnover is less than $1 billion, will be eligible for $1,500 jobkeeper subsidy per fortnight for each eligible employee payment.
+Under the JobKeeper Payment, impacted businesses will be able to access a Jobseeker subsidy to continue paying their employees.
+Employers will be able to claim the fortnightly payment of $1,500 per eligible employee for a maximum period of 6 months as a job seeker subsidy.

 For a lot of businesses this will allow them to avoid standing employees down and allow them to continue to operate and be better positioned when we are on the other side of COVID-19.